-3.11 TESTING OF TRANSFORMERS
+3.12 TESTING OF TRANSFORMERS

-Transformers should be tested at the factory by the manufacturer before despatching them to the customers.
+Transformers should be tested in the factory by the manufacturer before despatching them to the customers.
 Tests should be carried out at room temperature after fitting HT and LT bushings, other fittings in the tank and filling filtered transformer oil in the tank.

 Indian standard IS: 2026 (specification for power transformers) has laid down for power transformers (including autotransformers) the type of tests to be carried out.
-The standard does not cover small and special purpose transformers like single-phase transformers rated at less than 1 kVA and poly-phase transformers rated at less than 5 kVA; outdoor type three-phase distribution transformers up to and including 100 kVA, 11 kV (covered by IS: 1180-1964); instrument transformers; transformers for static converters; starting transformers; testing transformers; traction transformers mounted on rolling stock; welding transformers mining transformers; earthing transformers; X-ray transformers; reactors; and furnacetype transformers.
+The standard does not cover small and special purpose transformers like single-phase transformers rated at less than 1 kVA and poly-phase transformers rated at less than 5 kVA; outdoor type three-phase distribution transformers up to and including 100 kVA, 11 kV (covered by IS: 1180-1964); instrument transformers; transformers for static converters; starting transformers; testing transformers; traction transformers mounted on rolling stock; welding transformers mining transformers; earthing transformers; X-ray transformers; reactors; and furnace-type transformers.

-Three types of tests, namely routine tests, type tests and some special tests have been specified in IS: 2026 (Part I)-1977.
+Three types of tests, namely Routine Tests, Type Tests and some Special Tests have been specified in IS: 2026 (Part I)-1977.

-3.11.1 Routine Tests
+3.12.1 Routine Tests